shimizu-saffle/trip-app-frontend/README.md

 # Tabiyori

-Tabiyori is a simple and user-friendly trip planning app 🗺️
+Tabiyori is a simple and user-friendly trip planning web application 🗺️

 ## Tech Stack